ellevenHershey/Plant-Species-Image-Classification/README.md

 #  Plant Species Image Classification - Nightshade Family (Solanaceae) Using Google Teachable Machine

-## Project Overview
+## A. Project Overview
 This project presents a Supervised Learning multi-class image classification model designed to identify and classify 20 distinct plant species from leaf and plant imagery.
 The model was developed using Google Teachable Machine, a web-based tool that enables the creation of machine learning models through an accessible,drag and drop interface.

 The main goal of this project is to streamline plant species identification using visual input.
 When provided with a plant image, the trained model generates a prediction of the species class together with a confidence score.
 This system offers valuable applications in botanical research, biodiversity monitoring, agricultural diagnostics, and educational environments where quick and accurate plant identification is essential.

 The dataset consists of 5,000 images across 20 plant species classes, with each class containing 250 labeled samples to provide balanced representation for training and evaluation.
 The model was fully trained, tested, and validated within the Google Teachable Machine platform.

-## Plant Species
+## B. Plant Species
 In this section you will see the 20 nightshade family plant species used to train this model.

 ### Angels Trumpet